What does daily value mean in car insurance?

 For example:

-What does the vehicle purchase value scheme involve?
+What does the purchase value rule mean?

-We can be reached via Chat, Whatsapp, phone or email
+We can be reached via chat, WhatsApp, phone or email

-Please feel free to contact us if you would like to know more.
+Questions?
+Contact us if you want to know more.